Houston, Harris County, TX

 critical

 Houston sits squarely in Hurricane Alley, with storm surge zones covering much of the metro.
 Hurricane-force winds snap power lines and damage service entrance equipment, while flooding submerges outlets, panels, and wiring.
-After major storms, homeowners must hire a licensed electrician and obtain a permit before FPL can reconnect service to damaged homes.
+After major storms, homeowners must hire a licensed electrician and obtain a permit before CenterPoint Energy can reconnect service to damaged homes.

 Jun – Nov